thycotic/rabbitmq-helper/docs/usecases/federation/README.md

 $admincred = Get-Credential -Message "Enter the administrative user RabbitMq user username and password";

-#using the CookieSet and FirewallConfigured will prevent the helper for prompting.
-Only use if you have actually already set the cluster cookie and you have configured your firewall
 New-RabbitMqFederationUpstream -Hostname WIN-U6PS6TNGL8J -Name fed-test -Credential $cred -AdminCredential $admincred -FirewallConfigured -Verbose
 ```